JamesAnunda/discordBot/readme.md

 mkdir test-bot
 ```

-Use the package manager [npm](https://www.npmjs.com/) to initalize npm and install the discord js API Library.
+Use the package manager [npm](https://www.npmjs.com/) to initalize npm and install the discord API Library.

 ```bash
 npm init -y